Top news: Supreme Court rejects P Chidambaram’s anticipatory bail plea in INX Media case by ED

 Former Union Finance Minister P Chidambaram’s anticipatory bail application in connection with the INX Media case, registered by the Enforcement Directorate, was rejected by the Supreme Court on Thursday.

-Meanwhile, two FIRs have been filed in Guwahati and Dibrugarh against Assam’s National Register of Citizens Coordinator Prateek Hajela for allegedly excluding Indians from the updated citizens’ list deliberately.
+Two FIRs have been filed in Guwahati and Dibrugarh against Assam’s National Register of Citizens Coordinator Prateek Hajela for allegedly excluding Indians from the updated citizens’ list deliberately.

+The Supreme Court on Thursday also allowed Jammu and Kashmir leader Mehbooba Mufti’s daughter to go and visit her mother in Srinagar.
+Mufti was arrested in early August when the Centre announced its decision to revoke the state’s special constitutional status.

 Live updates